 - Lebanon Aquatic Center is closed until further notice.

 - The Public Works Department curbside recycling and cardboard pickup has been discontinued until further notice.
-The Recycling Center located at 331 N. Woodlawn Ave. will remain open for public use until further notice.
+The Recycling Center located at 331 N. Woodlawn Ave. will remain open for public use until further notice. *Update: We plan to resume curbside recycling on July 6, 2020 as long as there are no additional or new state regulations restricting these types of programs.

-- The Lebanon Police Department building is closed to the public.
+- The Lebanon Police Department building is now open to the public.
 All officers remain on duty and are patroling while maintaining the social distancing guidelines at all times.
 Please call 911 for emergency situations only.
 The phone number for the Lebanon Police Department is 270-692-2121 (Dispatchers will screen all callers with a COVID-19 questionaire).

 - The licence fee return (net profit) deadline has been extended to July 15th.